jainpradhuman2311/API-Insight-Lab/CONTRIBUTING.md

-# Contributing to API Performance Tester
+# Contributing to API Insight Lab

-Thank you for your interest in contributing to the API Performance Tester module!
+Thank you for your interest in contributing to the API Insight Lab module!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct